openedx/edx-platform/docs/en_us/olx/source/components/html-components.rst

 HTML Components
 #################################

-To add an HTML component to your course, you create both XML and HTML files.
+To add an HTML component to your course, you can either in-line it in the parent XML file, or split it up into either 1 or 2 additional files.
+HTML configuration can be broken out into a .xml file in the html directory.
+In addition, HTML content can be broken out into an additional .html file in the same directory.
+Breaking out HTML content is especially useful if you are embedding HTML which is not valid XML.

 See: